thesarahmeister/workshops/workshops/assumptions/slides.md

 [^1]: Residual (aka the error term) = Observed - expected

+# Other Checks to Ensure Appropriate Model #

+* Check for collinearity (predictors that are highly linearly related -- may result in inaccurate estimates of regression coefficients)

+* Check for influence (i.e. outliers)

 # Brief aside: assumptions/diagnostics we are not covering in this workshop #

 * Independence (residuals of one observation are not associated with residuals of another)

 * Errors in variables (predictor variables are measured without error)

-* Influence (i.e. outliers)

-* Collinearity (predictors that are linearly related -- affects estimate of regression coefficients)

 * Very helpful webpage on regression diagnostics that covers these: <http://www.ats.ucla.edu/stat/sas/webbooks/reg/chapter2/sasreg2.htm>